U.S. Foreign Policy and International Security Post-doctoral Fellowship

 In addition, a major goal of the fellowship is to build networks.
 Toward that end, the fellowship seeks to nurture connections among Fellows and between them and practitioners.
 After Fellows leave Dartmouth, they should expect to be connected to other alumni via social media and USFP/IS alumni events held in Hanover or Washington.

-The application period for the 2017-18 fellowship is open now through January 3rd.
+The application period for the 2017-18 fellowship is now closed.
+We will announce the application window for the 2018-19 fellowship in the fall.
 Those interested must apply through the online application tool provided by interfolio.

 Click here to review a list of frequently asked questions.